-Looking for somewhere new to go walking and hiking?
+Looking for somewhere new to go walking and hiking when the current situation has resolved?
 There’s an island that each October celebrates its love of both and has an interior that’s begging for further exploration.
-Head to the Gran Canaria Walking Festival to find out why this Canarian island offers so much more than a beach holiday.
+Hopefully this year you’ll be able to head to the Gran Canaria Walking Festival to find out why this Canarian island offers so much more than a beach holiday.

 Gran Canaria Walking Festival